 Laptops are an important part of our daily lives.
-We rely on them as the hub for our communication and entertainment, but also as a space to store all of our important photos, documents, and data.
+We rely on them for communication and entertainment, but also to store our important photos, documents, and data.

-Asurion Experts help our millions of customers to get the most of the tech they rely on every day.
-Here's their guide to everything you need to know about your laptop's lifespan plus ways to take care of your laptop—both inside and out—to help extend its life.
+At Asurion, our experts help millions of people get the most out of their tech.
+Here's our guide to everything you need to know about your laptop's lifespan, plus ways to take care of your laptop—both inside and out—to help it last longer.

 What is the average lifespan of a laptop?

-- How often you use it & what you use it for
+• How often you use it and what you use it for

-Does the quality of laptop hardware affect lifespan?
+Does the quality of your laptop’s hardware affect its lifespan?

-From Dell® to Apple®, to Google® and Samsung®, there is seemingly no limit to the number of different laptops on the market.
-They may all look a little different and serve different needs, but there is truly something out there for everyone.
-Whether you prefer the biggest MacBook Pro® or the smallest Chromebook®, each has its own advantages and disadvantages.
+From Dell® to Apple®, to Google® and Samsung®, there are many different laptops on the market.
+They may all look different and serve different needs, but there's something out there for everyone.
+Whether you prefer the biggest MacBook Pro® or the smallest Chromebook™, each has its own advantages and disadvantages.

-When evaluating them based on their lifespan, it's important to consider that different laptops will have different hardware components based on their power capabilities.
-These components not only play a big role in the laptop's lifespan, but in its price point as well.
+When evaluating these laptops based on their lifespan, it's important to consider that different computers will have different hardware components based on their power capabilities.
+These components not only play a big role in the laptop's lifespan, but in its price as well.
 Here are the key hardware components in laptops and how each affects the lifespan of the device:

 RAM or Memory

-The more RAM your device has the faster it will run, and the longer you will be able to use it without noticing any slowdown.
-Different laptops come with different amounts of RAM, but most laptops allow you to add extra to increase the memory.
-How much RAM do you need in your computer?
-That all depends on what you will be using the laptop for and how much memory you need to complete those tasks.
+The more RAM your laptop has, the faster it'll run, and the longer you can use it without noticing any slowdown.
+Different laptops come with different amounts of RAM, but most laptops let you add extra memory to increase performance speed.

 Hard drives and SSD

-The hard drive is the component that stores information long-term so that even if the device is turned off and on, important data isn't lost.
-All laptops come with a hard drive built in, but what size hard drive depends on what the laptop is made for and how much power they need.
+The hard drive is the component that stores long-term information on your laptop, so you don’t lose important data.
+All laptops come with a hard drive built in, but its size depends on what the laptop is made for and how much power it needs.

-For example, higher-end laptops have a different kind of hard drive called an SSD or solid-state drive.
-SSDs do the same job as a hard drive, just a little bit better—they can hold more storage, plus they're faster.
+Higher-end laptops have a different kind of hard drive called an SSD or solid-state drive.
+SSDs do the same job as a hard drive, but they can hold more storage, plus they're faster.

 If you want a more powerful and faster laptop, finding one with an SSD is a smart move, but you can also use an SSD to upgrade an older laptop that didn't come with one.
-This process is not difficult, but it does involve opening up the laptop and moving some things around.
-You can contact a local laptop repair pro for help on this kind of upgrade.
+This process isn't difficult, but it does involve opening the laptop and moving some things around, so we recommend you reach out to a pro for help with upgrading your laptop hard drive.

 Batteries

-Battery power is a particularly crucial factor when considering the lifespan of a laptop, as it's typically the first component to slow down as the device ages.
-Taking care of the battery and knowing some tips and tricks will help you extend the battery's life and keep your laptop running longer.
+Battery power is crucial to the lifespan of your laptop.
+As your device ages, it's typically the first component to slow down.
+Taking care of the battery and knowing some tips and tricks will help you extend its life and keep your laptop running longer.

 How long should a laptop battery last?
-You may be surprised to learn that they're actually only meant to last through around 500 charging cycles.
+You may be surprised to learn that they're only meant to last about 500 charging cycles.
 A charging cycle is when your battery depletes completely, from 100% to 0%, then charges back to 100%.
-The more times you drain your laptop's battery, the fewer charge cycles it has left.
-If you're able to preserve charging cycles, your laptop's lifespan will be longer.
+The more you drain your laptop's battery, the fewer charge cycles it has left.
+If you can preserve charging cycles, your laptop's lifespan will be longer.

-Here are some quick tips on how to extend your laptop's battery:
+Here are some quick tips on how to extend your laptop's battery life:

-- Close apps and background programs that drain your battery, or use battery saver mode.
+• Close apps and background programs that drain your battery.
+Another option: use battery saver mode.

-- Shut off Wi-Fi and Bluetooth, and reduce your display brightness when you're not using your device as these are big battery wasters.
+• Shut off Wi-Fi and Bluetooth, and reduce your screen’s brightness when you're not using your device as these are big battery wasters.

-Once your battery life drops to around half of its original battery life, you should consider investing in a battery upgrade.
+Once your battery life drops to around half of its original battery life, you should consider replacing your laptop battery.

 How you use your laptop largely affects its lifespan

-Laptop hardware matters and it plays a big factor in your laptop's lifespan, but how you use a laptop plays a much bigger role in determining its longevity.
+Laptop hardware matters, but how you use a laptop plays a much bigger role in determining its longevity.
 In this section, we will break down the different types of laptop users and how long the lifespan of their best-suited device could be if maintained properly.

 Power users